Tubbz-alt/mxnet-fid/README.md

 ./fid_score.py path/to/dataset1 path/to/dataset2
 ```

-To run the evaluation on GPU, use the flag `--gpu N`, where `N` is the index of the GPU to use.
+To run the evaluation on GPU, use the flag `--gpu`.

 ### Using different layers for feature maps